Taoism: Late modern Taoism

 Outside of China, many traditionally Taoist practices have spread, especially through Chinese emigration as well as conversion by non-Chinese.
-Taoist influenced practices, like tai chi and qigong, are also popular around the world.
+Taoist-influenced practices, like tai chi and qigong, are also popular around the world.
 Its influence is ubiquitous, especially in divination and magical practices.
 As such, Taoism is now a religion with a global distribution.

 Taoism has been traditionally associated with Northern China, Southern China, and Western China, and originated from Southern China.

 During the late 20th century, Taoism began to spread to the Western world, leading to various forms of Taoist communities in the West, with Taoist publications, websites, meditation and Tai chi centers, and translations of Taoist texts by western scholars as well as non-specialists.
 Taoist classics like the Tao Te Ching have also become popular in the New Age movement and in "popular Western Taoism", a kind of popularized hybrid spirituality.
 According to Louis Komjathy, this "popular Western Taoism" is associated with popular translations and interpretations of the Tao Te Ching and the work of popular figures like James Legge, Alan Watts, John Blofeld, Gia-fu Feng, and Bruce Lee.
-This popular spirituality also draws on Chinese martial arts (which are often unrelated to Taoism proper), American Transcendentalism, 1960s counterculture, New Age spirituality, the perennial philosophy, and alternative medicine.
+This popular spirituality also draws on Chinese martial arts, (which are often unrelated to Taoism proper), American Transcendentalism, 1960s counterculture, New Age spirituality, the perennial philosophy, and alternative medicine.

 On the other hand, traditionally minded Taoists in the West are often either ethnically Chinese or generally assume some level of sinicization, especially the adoption of Chinese language and culture.
 This is because, for most traditional Taoists, the religion is not seen as separate from Chinese ethnicity and culture.
 As such, most Western convert Taoist groups are led either by Chinese teachers or by teachers who studied with Chinese teachers.
 Some prominent Western Taoist associations include: Asociación de Taoism de España, Association Francaise Daoiste, British Daoist Association, Daoist Foundation (San Diego, California), American Taoist and Buddhist Association (New York), Ching Chung Taoist Association (San Francisco), Universal Society of the Integral Way (Ni Hua-Ching), and Sociedade Taoista do Brasil.

 Particularly popular in the West are groups that focus on internal martial arts like tai chi, as well as qigong and meditation.
 A smaller set of groups also focus around internal alchemy, such as Mantak Chia's Healing Tao.
 While traditional Taoism initially arrived in the West through Chinese immigrants, more recently, Western run Taoist temples have also appeared, such as the Taoist Sanctuary in San Diego and the Dayuan Circle in San Francisco.
-Kohn notes that all of these centers "combine traditional ritual services with Tao Te Ching and Yijing philosophy as well as with various health practices, such as breathing, diet, meditation, qigong, and soft martial arts".
+Kohn notes that all of these centers "combine traditional ritual services with Tao Te Ching and I Ching philosophy as well as with various health practices, such as breathing, diet, meditation, qigong, and soft martial arts".